Linux is a Unix-like computer operating system assembled under the model of free and open-source software development and distribution.

 If a package requires the installation or removal of new dependencies the package will not be updated by the update command.

-To effect these changes will also have to use upgrade command (see below).
+To effect these changes will also have to use upgrade command (see below). - Upgrading new packages that require installation or removal of new dependencies.

 sudo apt-get upgrade